owhite228/Learning-Swift/PLPAssignment3.md

 ~~~
 *also, lowercase true and false are the only boolean operators in swift*</b>

-Switches can be made in Swift, buy instantiating a switch with the chosen variable, then making cases. </b>
+Switches can be made in Swift, by instantiating a switch with the chosen variable, then making cases. </b>
 Always end with a "default" case, otherwise it will error</b>
 Here's an example:
 ~~~